The opportunity in AP services for firms

-CAPTURE—Receive invoices in the Bill.com inbox.
-IVA (Intelligent Virtual Assistant) is built into the system, coding bills in real time and recording your preferred accounting treatment by vendor.
+CAPTURE—Receive invoices in the BILL inbox.
+BILL Artificial Intelligence is built into the system, coding bills in real time and recording your preferred accounting treatment by vendor.
 Main benefit: Paperless!

 APPROVE—Easily view and approve bills online from any device.
 Whether sitting in front of your computer or using the mobile app on your tablet or phone, follow a simple and fast approval process.
 Main benefit: Automated!

 PAY—The system notifies you when it’s time to pay invoices.
 Make payments with just a few clicks via domestic ACH, international wire, virtual card, and even check payments for vendors who request them.
 (We’ll print and mail them for you.).
 Main benefit: Flexible!

 RECONCILE—BILL handles reconciliation for you on the backend.
 Data syncs with your general ledger, creating the expense and liability, then recording the payment and removing liability.
 Even initial setup is automated, making it easy to move vendors into BILL with no interruption of workflow.
 With auto data sync, you always have a complete audit trail.
 Main benefit: Efficient!

 Harness the power of automation for AP